prasannpatil1999/Healthcare-Data-Analysis-Project-Using-Power-BI/README.md

  ### How to Use
 1. Open the Excel file to explore the data.
 2. Review the Problem Statement Word file to understand the key objectives.
-3. Use the Screenshots to get a quick view of the results without opening the Excel file.
+3. Use the Screenshots to get a quick view of the results without opening the Power BI file.

 ### Dashboard Screenshot
 #### 🏷️ Sales Overview